The Appalachian Trail from The Great Smoky Mountains to Damascus, VA

 From my tent I watch an hiker, who had to be in this 60s try and hang his bear bag.
 He nearly hit himself in the face trying to hang it.
 When I asked if he needed help he said no, and told me he was just really high and would get it eventually.
 Luckily he did so without hurting himself.

 While today wasn’t really a bad day I could still use a little pick me up so I’m going to climb in my sleeping bag and watch an episode of Falcon and Winter Soldiers I have downloaded on my phone.

 It’s suppose to be rainy and cold tomorrow and it might even snow.
 Things should get interesting.

 Wednesday, April 21, 2021

-- Weather Conditions: Cold, windy, and a snowy winters mix of precipitation
+Weather Conditions: Cold, windy, and a snowy wintery mix of precipitation